signinit/dynamic-code/README.md

 ## TBD

 * sample 5 - use lazy loading
+* write sample 6 - dynamic code and deno
 * write test to check share functionality and general correctness (also when to regenerate)
 * document/comment all functions and classes -> generate documentation
+* make readmes more fany with icons :)
+* include repositories that use dynamic code
+* write about creating a new Genertable/Generator (like a GeneratableArray & GeneratorArray)

 ## License